eriktuck/gtm-dms-alpha/docs/pages/knowledge/playbook/institutional-support.md

 ## Acquire software

 Acquiring software for data visualization and GIS will help discover insights and create products that meet the needs of Mission staff.
 The [DataSeed Blanket Purchase Agreement (BPA)](https://drive.google.com/file/d/1AYyIUQo41y0sRLVyInfDjppl4DCr0GWP/view) is the fastest way to acquire Esri ArcGIS and Tableau.
+Create onboarding materials for users to help new users adopt these technologies (see for example our onboarding guide for Tableau [here](https://docs.google.com/document/d/1OvbbSzJ0P00GzUSgNm42hpCi8a9INj8pM9ZIiyEyrEY)).